Lorenz Defensor

-Lorenz Rivera Defensor (born July 24, 1977) is a Filipino lawyer and politician currently serving as the representative of the third legislative district of Iloilo Province in the House of Representatives of the Philippines since 2019.
+Lorenz Rivera Defensor (born July 24, 1977) is a Filipino lawyer and politician who has served as the representative for Iloilo's third district since 2019.

 Early life and education

 Lorenz Defensor was born on July 24, 1977, in Iloilo City, Philippines.
 He is the son of former Iloilo Governor and former congressman Arthur Defensor Sr. and Cosette Rivera.

-Defensor earned his undergraduate degree in Political Science from the University of the Philippines Diliman.
+Defensor earned his undergraduate degree in political science from the University of the Philippines Diliman.
 He later pursued a Master’s degree in Public Administration at the same university.
 Additionally, he obtained a Bachelor of Laws degree from the University of Santo Tomas and passed the Philippine Bar Examination in 2004.

 Career

 Early career

 Before entering politics, Defensor worked as a legal officer at SMC Global Power Holdings Corporation.
 He also served as a senior partner at Salazar Enrile Defensor & De Mata Law Offices (SEDA Law), specializing in energy law, power and electric utilities, project finance and construction, and local legislation.